CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 #### First Hypothesis

-𝐻<sub>𝑂</sub> : Discounted orders will have the same quantity of items as non-discounted orders.
+𝐻<sub>𝑂</sub> : Discounted orders will contain fewer or the same number of items as non-discounted orders.

 𝐻<sub>𝐴</sub> : Discounted orders will contain more items than non-discounted orders.